 The launch of PPL’s expanded family leave program couldn’t have come at a better time for the growing Altimare family.

-Mike Altimare, senior analyst-financial planning for PPL Services, had just learned he was going to be a first-time dad when PPL announced it was implementing a paid parental leave program for employees.
+Mike Altimare, business operations analyst for PPL Electric Utilities, had just learned he was going to be a first-time dad when PPL announced it was implementing a paid parental leave program for employees.

 “PPL’s parental leave program was a huge benefit to our family,” said Altimare.
 “We don’t have grandparents available to fully devote to watching our son, so daycare was always in our plans.
 Now we can delay full-time daycare for a bit because I’ll be able to stay home to care for my son after my wife returns to work.”